 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Pack into a rigid plastic container and freeze for up to a month.
 The Sun (2016)Potential buyers see players who impress in a rigid system and fear that they would not thrive away from that.
 Times, Sunday Times (2016)Brought into the warm (I have had such bags stood in a rigid plastic tray under my office desk!
 The Sun (2016)The emphasis is strictly on tactical control and rigid organisation.
 Times, Sunday Times (2010)Your approach to life is changing and becoming less rigid.
 The Sun (2011)Projects are undertaken on a team basis and there is no rigid and inflexible formality.
 TOP MARKETING AND MEDIA COMPANIES IN THE UK (2002)You no longer need old rigid structures.
 The Sun (2015)The integrity of international sport is based upon fairly rigid international rulings.
 Times, Sunday Times (2014)She spends the rest of the night rigid with fear and disgust.
 Times, Sunday Times (2014)Passengers make frequent trips ashore to villages in rigid inflatable boats.
 Times, Sunday Times (2007)It somehow implies correctness and rigid wardrobe control.
 Times, Sunday Times (2016)The prolific gifting of bags to celebrities and key editors also means that allegiances are less rigid.
 Times, Sunday Times (2011)Who said we have a rigid class structure in this country?
 Times, Sunday Times (2007)At least three kayaks and a rigid inflatable boat supervised the swim.
 The Sun (2015)Being a stepdad demands special skills and he has a rigid and controlling mentality which could prove very damaging.
 The Sun (2011)The horror of flying through the air standing on a small metal tray made my body go rigid with fear.
 The Sun (2006)Those rigid plastic boxes with pull-out trays will encourage neat and tidy habits.
 Times, Sunday Times (2006)The body feels more rigid, the ride is more compliant and roll is reduced.
 Times, Sunday Times (2008)She denied that the Framework was too rigid or inflexible.
 Times, Sunday Times (2008)There's clearly money in rigid plastic containers.
-Times, Sunday Times (2013)I love him dearly but he bores me rigid in bed.
-The Sun (2009)They would be bored rigid.
+Times, Sunday Times (2013)They would be bored rigid.
 Times, Sunday Times (2006)Your body is too rigid.
 Times, Sunday Times (2009)Transfer the mixture to a rigid plastic container with a lid and leave in the freezer for 4-6 hours or overnight until firm.
 Times, Sunday Times (2010)

 Trends of 'rigid'